TimZoet/SOL-manual/modules/render/forward/forward_render_data.rst

 The material defines a number of descriptor sets in its layout.
 For each set, a material instance is needed.
 The drawable has a single offset into the :code:`materialInstances` list of the render data.
 Starting at this offset, there is a reference to a :code:`sol::ForwardMaterialInstance` for each descriptor set.
 These material instances are guaranteed to be sorted by set index.
-They can be used to to obtain the parameters of :code:`vkCmdBindDescriptorSets`.
+They can be used to obtain the parameters of :code:`vkCmdBindDescriptorSets`.

-Similar to the descriptor sets, a material layout also defines a list of push constant ranges.
-The drawable again has a single offset, this time into the :code:`pushConstantoffsets` list of the render data.
-For each push constant range in the material layout, there is an offset (in bytes) into the :code:`pushConstantData` data array.
+To handle push constants, a drawable points to a number of ranges in the render data's :code:`pushConstantRanges` list.
+Each range describes its offset, size and stages, all of which are to be passed directly to :code:`vkCmdPushConstants`.
+The range also has an offset into the :code:`pushConstantData` data array, where the raw data that needs to be pushed is stored.